Camino de Santiago, Day 11

 Belorado to Agés 17 Miles

 This article is the tenth in our series of walking 500 miles on the Camino de Santiago with my husband Scott.
 Some articles will be only about one day of walking, and some may include a few days of walking, for the lengths will vary.
 To begin with the first article click here.

 After an excellent night of sleep, we were on our way again.
 By Day 11, I was tired of looking at signs telling how many kilometers to every town and then converting them in my head to miles and then converting that to time.
-I told Scott as we studied the elevation map, that I would plan my day in hours from then on.
-Our plan was to walk about 14 miles and stay in San Juan de Ortega, so I mentally prepared for a six hour walk.
+I told Scott as we studied the elevation map, how I would plan my day in hours from then on.
+Our plan was to walk about 14 miles and stay in San Juan de Ortega, so I mentally prepared for a six-hour walk.